jolanallen/arcadia-project/README.md

     Once Wine is installed, you can launch the game.
 To do this, in the terminal, navigate to the directory where you extracted the ZIP file.

-    Once in the directory, run the following command: wine Arcadia.
+    Once in the directory, run the following command: wine arcadia or wine arcadia -h for show options

     The game will launch.
 To quit the game, press "Quit" in the menu or press the "Q" key when the game is paused.
 Once the window is closed, don't forget to do a Ctrl + C in the terminal to fully stop the game.